-What to know before you enter that golden ticket ‘treasure hunt’ from Jelly Belly’s founder
+What to know before you enter that golden ticket ‘treasure hunt’ from Jelly Belly’s ‘founder’

-Like a page out of a Roald Dahl storybook, the founder of Jelly Belly is launching a nationwide treasure hunt with the help of some golden ticket-style necklaces, but you might want to read the fine print before you enter.
+Like a page out of a Roald Dahl storybook, one of the originators of Jelly Belly brand is launching a nationwide treasure hunt with the help of some golden ticket-style necklaces, but you might want to read the fine print before you enter.

 David Klein, who sold his stake in Jelly Belly in 1980 and now runs a company called Spectrum Confections, announced last week that he will give away a candy factory to one lucky winner who is able to locate the “ultimate treasure.”
 Additionally, one treasure hunter in all 50 states will receive $5,000.
 The contest has sparked enormous interest, with the “Gold Ticket” Facebook group gaining tens of thousands of members in just a few days and the website TheGoldTicket.com crashing from an apparent influx of visitors.

-Note: This post has been updated with a response from Jelly Belly.